Vectrus

-Vectrus is an American defense contractor.
+Vectrus, also known as V2X, is an American defense contractor.
 They are one of the largest federal contractors.

 Overview

 Vectrus is a defense contractor based in Colorado Springs, Colorado.
 Vectrus is publicly traded and is listed on the New York Stock Exchange.

 History

 Vectrus was spun off from Exelis Inc. in 2014.
 Exelis itself was spun off from ITT Corp. in 2011.

 In 2019, they won a $1.38 billion US Army contract to provide logistical service in the Middle East and Asia.

+Vectrus merged with Vertex Aerospace Services Holding Corp. in July 2022, became V2X.

 Leadership

 Chuck Prow is the chief executive officer of Vectrus.